aib/aibsmod-q3/aibsmod/readme.txt

 	* am_drawFootballTracer <0/1>
 		If set to 1, a line will be drawn from the current player's position towards the football.
 It will have the possessor's team color (or white.)
 This setting is currently disabled.

+	* am_hitFeedback <0/1/2>
+		Changes the feedback sound you hear when you damage a player.
+0 is the default value that uses the original Quake 3 Arena behavior - all hits make the same sound.
+(Unfortunately, the Team Arena sound effects that notify you of the target's armor level, is incompatible with aibsmod.)
+1 employs CPMA-style sound effects with different levels at 1-25, 26-50, 51-75 and 76+ damage.
+2 behaves like Threewave with different sounds at at 1-19, 20-49, 50-99 and 100+ damage.

 Client Commands:

 	* drop weapon